Calling All Cars!

 On a busy road, the traffic can stretch for miles and miles.
-And that’s just one road in one town…imagine how many cars are on all the roads in your country!
-Our friend Abigail T. went even bigger: she asked us, how many cars do we have in the whole world? (and painted a picture of herself riding around in one!)
-Well, there are more than 1 billion cars out there (1,000,000,000).
+And that’s just one road…try picturing in your head all the cars in the world!
+There are more than 1 billion cars out there (1,000,000,000).
 A million is a thousand thousands, and a billion is a thousand millions, so that’s a huge number.
-In the U.S. alone, there are 245 million cars for just 320 million people!
+In the U.S. alone, there are 291 million cars for just 332 million people!

 Wee ones: If you just count 4 blue cars on the road, what number do you say before 4?